-3.1 General Rules:
+- 3.1 General Rules: - a.)

-- a.)
 Failure to comply with the World Triathlon Competition Rules may result in an athlete being verbally warned, issued with a time penalty, disqualified, suspended, or expelled; - b.)
 The nature of the rule violation will determine the subsequent penalty; - c.)
-A suspension or an expulsion will occur for very serious violations of either the World Triathlon Competition Rules or the World Triathlon Anti-Doping Rules; - d.)
-Reasons for penalty: An athlete may be issued a verbal warning, punished with a time penalty, or disqualified for failing to abide by the World Triathlon Competition Rules. - e.)
-Infringements and penalties are listed in Appendix K; - f.)
-The Technical Officials are allowed to determine penalties, even if the infringement is not listed, if the Technical Official deems an unfair advantage has been gained, or if a dangerous situation has been created intentionally.
+A suspension or an expulsion will occur for very serious violations of either the World Triathlon Competition Rules or the World Triathlon Anti-Doping Rules;

+Reasons for penalty: An athlete may be issued a verbal warning, punished with a time penalty, or disqualified for failing to abide by the World Triathlon Competition Rules.

+- d.)
+Infringements and penalties are listed in Appendix K; - e.)
+The Technical Officials are allowed to determine penalties, even if the infringement is not listed included in the Competition Rules, if the Technical Official deems an unfair advantage has been gained, or if a dangerous situation has been created intentionally; - f.)
+Under exceptional circumstances Technical Officials may modify penalties defined in the Competition Rules in accordance with the spirit of the rules. - 3.2 Warning: - a.)
-3.2 Warning:

-- a.)
 The purpose of a warning is to alert an athlete about a possible rule violation and to promote a "proactive" attitude on the part of Technical Officials.
-Also a Technical Official can determine a warning to an athlete to correct a minor infringement - b.)
+Also, a Technical Official can determine a warning to an athlete to correct a minor infringement; - b.)
 A warning may be given when: - (i) An athlete violates a rule unintentionally; - (ii) A Technical Official believes a violation is about to occur; - (iii) No advantage has been gained. - c.)
-Giving a warning: The Technical Official will blow their whistle, the athlete will be stopped if necessary, asked to modify their behaviour, and be allowed to continue the competition immediately afterwards. - d.)
+Giving a warning: The Technical Official will blow their whistle, the athlete will be stopped if necessary, asked to modify their behaviour, and be allowed to continue the competition immediately afterwards; - d.)
 It is not necessary for a Technical Official to give a warning prior to issuing a penalty for a more serious rule violation for which the athlete may be disqualified, suspended, or expelled. - 3.3 Time Penalty: - a.)
-It is not necessary for a Technical Official to give a warning prior to issuing a more serious penalty; - a.)
 A time penalty is an appropriate penalty for infringements, which do not warrant a disqualification; - b.)
 Time penalties will be served in a specific location as indicated in the table below.
 Stopping In a different location will be considered as a penalty not served;

-Elite Draft Legal Elite Draft-illegal Para triathlon Age-Group Start T1 T1 T1 Swim Run penalty box Run penalty box T1 Transition 1 Run penalty box Run penalty box Warning at T1 Bike Run penalty box Bike penalty box Bike penalty box Transition 2 Run penalty box Run penalty box Warning at T2 Run Run penalty box / On the spot Run penalty box / On the spot Warning/Time Penalty on the spot
+Elite Draft Legal Elite Draft-illegal Para triathlon Age-Group Start T1 T1 T1 Swim Run penalty box Run penalty box T1 Transition 1 Run penalty box Run penalty box Warning at T1 Time Penalty on the spot Bike Run penalty box Bike penalty box Bike penalty box Transition 2 Run penalty box Run penalty box Warning at T2 Time Penalty on the spot Run Run penalty box / On the spot Run penalty box / On the spot Warning/Time Penalty on the spot